aphp/edsnlp/docs/concepts/inference.md

 > How do we connect to various data sources to retrieve documents?

+Be sure to check out the [Processing multiple texts](/tutorials/multiple-texts) tutorial for a practical example of how to use EDS-NLP to process large datasets.

 ## Inference on a single document

 In EDS-NLP, computing the prediction on a single document is done by calling the pipeline on the document.
 The input can be either: